grommet/grommet/src/js/components/DataTable/README.md

       for accessibility.
 If 'primary' is not used for any column, and 'primaryKey' isn't specified either, then the first column will be used.
-      'pin' indicates that this column should not scroll out of view to the left when the table is scrolled horizontally.
+      'pin' indicates that this column should not scroll out of view to the left when the table is scrolled horizontally. 'plain' indicates if the body cells in the column should be plain (no pad).

 ```
 [{